ricardomm7/sample_manager/README.md

-# Sample Manager
+# Sample Manager (temporary name)

-Sample Manager is a Java program designed to streamline the cataloging process of samples stored in refrigerators (or not), with built-in barcode generation for efficient tracking.
+Sample Manager (temporary name) is a Java program designed to streamline the cataloging process of samples stored in refrigerators (or not), with built-in barcode generation for efficient tracking.

 ## Features